ChatGPT Treats Uploaded JSON as Plain Text Instead of Structured Data

 FAQ

-- Why does CSV work but JSON does not?
-CSV almost always triggers Code Interpreter — flat, tabular, obvious.
-JSON is ambiguous; small JSON especially often lands in the read-as-context path.
+• Why does CSV work but JSON does not?
+CSV almost always triggers the sandbox — flat, tabular, obvious.
+JSON is ambiguous; small JSON especially often lands in the read-as-context path because it fits in the prompt window.

-- Can I make Custom GPT always use Code Interpreter?
-Enable the capability in config and write the system prompt to require code for any analytical question.
-Even then, the model occasionally skips it on edge cases.
+• Can I make a Custom GPT always use the sandbox?
+Check Code Interpreter & Data Analysis under Configure → Capabilities, and write the instructions to require code for any analytical question.
+Even then, the model occasionally skips it on edge cases, so keep the explicit “run the code, show it” phrasing in your prompts.

 Tags: #ChatGPT #ChatGPT files #Troubleshooting #Debug #json #Data analysis #code-interpreter